sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 difference, we actually want “test 2” to be our “variable 1”.
 Equally, we would say that µ\ :sub:`D` = µ\ :sub:`1` - µ\ :sub:`2` is the population mean for this difference variable.
-So, to convert this to a hypothesis test, our null hypothesis is that this mean difference is zero and the alternative hypothesis is that it is not
+So, to convert this to a hypothesis test, our null hypothesit is that this mean difference is zero and the alternative hypothesis is that it is not

 | H\ :sub:`0`: µ\ :sub:`D` = 0
 | H\ :sub:`2`: µ\ :sub:`D` ≠ 0

-This is assuming we’re talking about a two-sided test here.
+Thit is assuming we are talking about a two-sided test here.
 This is more or less identical to the way we described the hypotheses for the one-sample *t*-test.
 The only difference is that the specific value that the null hypothesis predicts is 0.
 And so our *t*-statistic is defined in more or less